Data-Sci-2021/L2-Prosody-Analysis/progress_report_Miroo.md

 ## 10-28-2021

 Created wav folder where future audio files will be uploaded.
 Created a note that records data processing on PELIC\_speech\_compiled.csv which is a compilation of the PELIC speech data.
-Currently, the PELIC speech corpus nor PELIC speech compiled.csv is available publicly.
-But a portion of the corpus and the corresponding part of PELIC speech compiled.csv are made public in this repository under the permission of the PELIC data mining group.
+Currently, the PELIC speech corpus nor PELIC speech compiled.csv is NOT available publicly online.
+For now, a portion of the corpus and the corresponding part of PELIC speech compiled.csv are made public in this repository under the permission of the PELIC data mining group.

 ## 1st progress report